NNPDF/nnpdf/doc/sphinx/source/n3fit/usage.md

 `n3fit` usage guide
 ===================

-The `n3fit` is designed to maintain a close compatibility with the former `nnfit` code.
+The `n3fit` is designed to maintain close compatibility with the former `nnfit` code.

 From a practical point of view the user should perform the steps documented above in order to obtain a complete PDF fit: